powerhousepro69/videoinfox/readme.md

   - To watch the last download after Play Clipboard cleared the link select Last Download.
   - Auto clear the clipboard of invalid video urls.
   - Press enter after your copy to the clipboard to validate clipboard content.
   - Rapid directory changing by setting default directories (4) in Settings.
-The 5th is dir at last exit.
+The 5th is the directory at last exit.
-  - Default Dirs - 1 2 3 4 5  available in: Home  Navigate Tree  Download List  More Options
+  - Default Dirs - 1 2 3 4 5  available in: Home &nbsp; Navigate Tree &nbsp; Download List &nbsp; More Options
   - Played List: log everything played except for: Play Directory, Autoplay, and anything played from a Played List.
   - Played List: Play All option that will auto play the entire list with option to quit.
   - Duplicates auto-removed from the Played List.